mizuhara37/mizuhara37/README.md

 ## Hello✍️

 My name is Mizuhara37.
 Programming is one of my hobbies.
 I think it can not only relax me, but also improve my thinking.
 I was OIer before the eighth grade.
 I like to do some interesting things.
-For example, Bright Studio, which I set up with my deskmate, iterated several versions of Bright Launcher and built the Bright official website.

-"Infinite Progress" my favorite words comes from the Up master "Mediastorm" in Bili Bili.
+"Infinite Progress" my favorite words comes from the Up master "Mediastorm" in BiliBili.
 I feel that I am making continuous progress.
 I started out as a pure C++console program, and now I am skilled in using HTML as an image program.
 Contrail Online, which I am currently developing, is the largest project in history in my opinion.
 It was completed by me alone.
 If you are interested, you can have a look at it.
 You can enter Contrail Team ---- it is also a team I created.

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Mizuhara37)](https://github.com/Mizuhara37)